Holiday turkey preparation provides set-up for humorous scenarios.

-Origins: We mark the Thanksgiving Day holiday with a few simple legends of holiday meal turkey preparations gone awry.
+For a change of pace, we mark this years’ observance of Thanksgiving with a few simple legends of holiday meal turkey preparations gone awry.

 First, a 1993 telling of an improbable legend that dates to at least 1880: